nephoseu/sharecare-app-six/media/README.md

 # ShareCare Media API

-In order to run the API you'll need to set the following environment variables.
+In order to run the API you'll need to set the following environment variables..

 ## Environment variables